renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 77-78: We remove the assignment and move assignment operators
 - Line 84: The method `Head()` returns the pointer to the first test in the list
 - Line 90: The method `Name()` returns the test fixture name
-- Line 92: The method `Run()` runs all tests in the test fixture.
+- Line 92: The method `Run()` runs all tests in the test fixture and update the test results.
 We'll be revisiting this later
 - Line 94: The method `CountTests()` counts and returns the number of tests in the test fixture
 - Line 96: The method `AddTest()` adds a test to the list for the test fixture